 Credit available subject to status, to UK residents aged 18 or over.
 You can transfer balances to us (£100 minimum) from most credit cards and some store cards, excluding other Bank of Scotland products.
 All promotional rates apply from the date we open your account.
 You must pay at least the minimum payment by the due date each month and stay within your credit limit to keep promotional rates.

-- 0% for 28 months from account opening on balance transfers within the first 90 days.
+- 0% for up to 28 months from account opening on balance transfers within the first 90 days.